2021 Russia–United States summit: Meeting sessions

 The talks lasted three and a half hours in total, which was less time than had been scheduled.
 Biden gave Putin a custom-made pair of sunglasses and crystal sculpture of a bison as gifts.

 The first session was a small meeting with Blinken and Lavrov also attending.
 The second session included more aides.

 Topics discussed

 An agreement was reached to begin dialogues about nuclear weapons controls and cybersecurity.
 Russia and the US will also return ambassadors to each other.
-There were no breakthroughs however on the issues of Ukraine and the imprisonment of Navalny.
+There were no breakthroughs on the issues of Ukraine and the imprisonment of Navalny.

-Followup
+Follow-up

 Press conferences

 After the summit, Biden told reporters he "warned" Putin about the consequences of any future ransomware attacks, and that "human rights violations" were undermining Russia's "international status".

-At a separate press conference, Putin said the talks were constructive and without hostility but he criticized the United States for its "repression" against "peaceful protesters" that stormed the U.S. Capitol and said that he does not want movements like Black Lives Matter to gain traction in Russia, citing their "disorderly" conduct.
+At a separate press conference, Putin said the talks were constructive and without hostility but he criticized the United States for its "repression" against "peaceful protesters" in the January 6 United States Capitol attack and said that he does not want movements like Black Lives Matter to gain traction in Russia, citing their "disorderly" conduct.